yearn/yearn-devdocs/docs/getting-started/products/yeth/overview.md

 Trusted addresses with privileged access for limited operations.
 Should eventually be replaced by a smart contract:

 - Can start a gradual weight change, as long as no weight change is active yet.
-- Can whitelist a new asset, which sets an initial weight, sets the rate provider and requires an initial deposit.
+- Can whitelist a new asset, which sets an initial weight, sets the rate provider, and requires an initial deposit.
 New assets can only be whitelisted if no weight change has been scheduled yet.
 - Can update the rate provider for every whitelisted asset.
 - Can update the staking contract.
 - Can set the pool swap fee.